macromeer/macromeer.github.io/README.md

 ## About Me

-Computational biologist with extensive experience in advanced bio-image analysis and mechanistic modeling of cellular processes.
-Expert in developing custom algorithms for microscopy data analysis, combining classical image processing techniques with machine learning approaches.
-Currently developing and applying automated image analysis pipelines to study cellular dynamics in zebrafish heart regeneration, with a proven track record of bridging quantitative image analysis with mechanistic modeling in developmental biology.
+Computational biologist and biophysicist with extensive experience in advanced bio-image analysis and mechanistic modelling of cellular processes.
+Expert in the development of customised algorithms for microscopy data analysis combining classical image processing techniques with deep learning approaches.
+Currently developing and applying automated image analysis pipelines to study cell dynamics in zebrafish heart regeneration, with a proven track record of combining quantitative image analysis with mechanistic modelling in developmental biology.

+Translated with DeepL.com (free version)

 ## Core Competencies